Aliases for GCNT2 Gene

 GeneCards Summary for GCNT2 Gene

-GCNT2 (Glucosaminyl (N-Acetyl) Transferase 2, I-Branching Enzyme (I Blood Group)) is a Protein Coding gene.
-Diseases associated with GCNT2 include Cataract 13 With Adult I Phenotype and Adult I Phenotype Without Cataract.
-Among its related pathways are Metabolism and Glycosphingolipid biosynthesis - lacto and neolacto series.
-GO annotations related to this gene include acetylglucosaminyltransferase activity and N-acetyllactosaminide beta-1,6-N-acetylglucosaminyltransferase activity.
+GCNT2 (Glucosaminyl (N-Acetyl) Transferase 2 (I Blood Group)) is a Protein Coding gene.
+Diseases associated with GCNT2 include Cataract 13 With Adult I Phenotype and Blood Group, I System.
+Among its related pathways are terminal O-glycans residues modification and Glycosphingolipid biosynthesis - lacto and neolacto series.
+Gene Ontology (GO) annotations related to this gene include acetylglucosaminyltransferase activity and N-acetyllactosaminide beta-1,6-N-acetylglucosaminyltransferase activity.
 An important paralog of this gene is GCNT7.

 Branching enzyme that converts linear into branched poly-N-acetyllactosaminoglycans.
 Introduces the blood group I antigen during embryonic development.
 It is closely associated with the development and maturation of erythroid cells.